What is Lightning Crotch in Pregnancy?

 If lightning crotch sounds familiar to you, you probably find that you don’t experience it all the time.

-Lightning crotch tends to be sporadic and usually happens if you haven’t changed positions in a while.
+Lightning crotch tends to be sporadic and usually happens if you haven’t changed positions in a while, and the pain typically ends once the baby is born.

 If you do experience lightning crotch, it’s more likely to bother you during your third trimester, rather than early on.